 People behind Netflix know what they’re doing.
-With more than 135 million subscribers around the world, Netflix still has space to grow and learn.
-Even after $20 billion in debt and the loss of Disney, Netflix isn’t going anywhere anytime soon.
+With more than 135 million subscribers around the world, Netflix still has space to learn and grow.
+Even after $20 billion in debt and the loss of Disney, it isn’t fading soon.
 Reason?
 Its ever-increasing subscriber base and people like Shonda Rhimes, Brack and Michelle Obama believing in it.

 “Adaptation is Hard But Necessary.”